Mechanisms of Introspective Awareness: Localizing Introspection Mechanisms

 \subsection{Gate and Evidence Carrier Features}

-\looseness=-1 An anomaly detector must aggregate signals across many directions, compare against baseline patterns, and trigger a discrete regime change --- a fundamentally nonlinear computation no single linear feature can implement.
-We identify and study two classes of MLP features involved in anomaly detection.
+\looseness=-1 Our earlier results suggest that simple linear mechanisms are insufficient to explain the introspective behavior, and that MLPs appear to be important for it.
+In this section, we identify and study two classes of MLP features that collectively implement a nonlinear anomaly detection mechanism.

 \looseness=-1 We analyze MLP features using transcoders from Gemma Scope 2 \citep{gemmascope2}.
 All ablations and patching interventions use the formula $\Delta = (T - F) \times W_{\text{decoder}}$, where $F$ is the feature's current activation, $T$ is the target activation, and $W_{\text{decoder}}$ is the transcoder's unit-normalized decoder direction.
 For ablation, we set $T = C$ (control activations, i.e., no injection); for patching, we set $T = S$ (steered activations).
-This delta is added to the MLP output at the post-feedforward layernorm.
+This delta is added to the MLP output after the RMSNorm, before the residual addition.
+All transcoder activations and interventions are computed at the last token position of the prompt (i.e., immediately before the model's generated response), unless otherwise specified.

-\looseness=-1 \textbf{Gate features.} We compute a direct logit attribution (DLA) score for each transcoder feature as $(\mathbf{w}_{\text{decoder}} \cdot \Delta\mathbf{u}_{\text{Yes}-\text{No}}) \times \text{activation}(f)$, measuring how much each feature's decoder direction pushes the $\text{Yes}-\text{No}$ logit difference, weighted by its activation (\Cref{figure:top-logit-attribution-features}).
+\textbf{Gate features.} We compute a direct logit attribution score for each transcoder feature as $(\mathbf{w}_{\text{decoder}} \cdot \Delta\mathbf{u}_{\text{Yes}-\text{No}}) \times \text{activation}(f)$, measuring how much each feature's decoder direction pushes the $\text{Yes}-\text{No}$ logit difference, weighted by its activation (\hyperref[figure:gate-features-combined]{\Cref{figure:gate-features-combined}a}).
 We select the top-200 features with the most negative attribution, i.e., features that most strongly promote the ``No'' response, as gate candidates.
-Gate features often exhibit: (1) negative dose-strength correlation (most active when unsteered, suppressed at both positive and negative extremes, producing a characteristic inverted-V pattern as shown in \Cref{figure:gate-example-1}), (2) negative detection correlation, and (3) negative forced identification correlation.
+Gate features often exhibit: (1) negative dose-strength correlation (most active when unsteered, suppressed at both positive and negative extremes, producing a characteristic inverted-V pattern as shown in \hyperref[figure:gate-features-combined]{\Cref{figure:gate-features-combined}b}), (2) negative detection correlation, and (3) negative forced identification correlation.
 Semantically, many gate features correspond to tokens preceding or within negative responses to questions, consistent with a default ``say no'' circuit that actively suppresses detection.